Shared Earth Learning is a forest school co-op based in Frome, Somerset

 The objects of the society are to benefit the community in East Somerset

-• To enhance local people’s relationship with the natural world, simultaneously developing their personal and social skills and awareness of the importance of environmental sustainability;
+To enhance people’s relationship with the natural world and awareness of the importance of environmental sustainability; and by doing so simultaneously developing their personal and social skills.

 Shared Earth Learning has three directors, Alex Hart, Sam O'Malley & Non-Executive Director Jenny Macdonald.
 We work closely with other members of our Co-op, volunteers, supporters and local social enterprises.
 We deliver outdoor education and experiences for adults and children, for local schools and colleges, as well as community events and projects.